SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

         \ }}}{{{ body }}}"
 ~~~~~~~~

-I basically add every variable except the modifier (since I want to get rid of the annotation),
-and add the SKIPTHIS text into the template.
+I basically add every variable except the modifier (since I want to get rid of the annotations), and add the `SKIPTHIS` text into the template.

-This makes it easy to revert the changes during a demo, and it is isolated to this demo class,
-and has the side-effect of highlighting the code we are working on in the demo.
+This makes it easy to revert the changes during a demo, because it is isolated to this demo class, and has the side-effect of highlighting the code we are working on in the demo.

 One weakness with this, is that by removing the modifiers, I removed any other annotations as well.